 Say, you want to send a newsletter with editorial content + occasionally include affiliate links.
 You could word the consent checkboxes something like that: ‘I want to receive the newsletter’ and ‘Hey, how about showing some support for the author and choosing the same newsletter with (occasionally) added affiliate links (that will give you amazing discounts for products I’m 100% sure you will love – I don’t put any crap in my newsletters, you know that 😉 )?
 Thanks ‘

-Give an option to unsubscribe
+Give the option to unsubscribe

 Re-permissioning cannot amount to blackmail, or you may be fined.